yaboi-zombies/BO1-Full-Solo-Mods/README.md

 Steps modified for solo play:
 - Ascension
-  * Only one button must be pressed during the monkey round button step
+  * All four buttons monkey round buttons must be pressed within a minute and a half of the first button press
   * LUNA step does not require a player to be on the lander
-  * Final step require a gersch device to be thrown at the light sphere and EITHER a pack a punched thundergun or ray-gun to be shot into it
+  * Final step require a gersch device to be thrown at the light sphere and a pack a punched thundergun to be shot into it
 - Call of the Dead
   * Nothing is changed from the original solo easter egg.
 Solo egg can be completed as normal with this mod active
 - Shangri-La